 Since oxygen is essential for maintaining, repairing, and improving cellular function in every cell in the body, hyperbaric oxygen therapy uses pressurized oxygen to a very high level.
 The inhalation of oxygen at more elevated pressures than sea level helps flood the body with enriched oxygen, creating a cascade of favorable advantages.
-The Undersea Hyperbaric Medical Society (UHMS), the Centers for Medicare and Medicaid Services (CMS), and other providers like Airpuria agree that via hyperbaric oxygen therapy, the patient breathes up to 100% pure oxygen while inside pressurized hyperbaric chambers with a pressure of 1.4 atmospheres absolute (ATA) or higher.
+The Undersea Hyperbaric Medical Society (UHMS), the Centers for Medicare and Medicaid Services (CMS), and other providers like Airpuria agree that via hyperbaric oxygen therapy, the patient can improve their health while inside pressurized hyperbaric chambers with a pressure of 1.3 atmospheres absolute (ATA) or higher.

 Surprisingly, several gas laws and physiological and biochemical consequences form the basis for the mechanisms of action that work in hyperbaric oxygen therapy.
 According to Boyle's law, the pressure of a gas and its volume are inversely related, while the temperature of the gas remains the same.
 This is a foundational idea for a great deal of the hyperbaric treatment that is available today.

 According to Henry's law, the quantity of gas embolism that may be dissolved in a liquid or irradiated tissue depends directly on the partial pressure of that air or gas embolism when it is in contact with the fluid or body tissues.
 Increased oxygen tension results from hyperbaric oxygen medical treatments based on this principle.
 According to Dalton's law, each component of a mixed inert gas exerts air pressure proportionate to the amount of the gas it contributes to (partial air pressure).